open/close all folders

 - Deconstructed Trope: How many Rich People tropes are smashed to pieces through this guy?

 - Hidden Depths: At first, we see him as the kind, gentle and apparently bland Love Interest to Nadja.
 He turns out to be very complex underneath.

 - Nice Guy: He is a genuinely good guy, but yea.

 - Twin Switch: Tries to pull one when he refuses to say that he's not Black Rose and is willing to go to jail for him, since BR is actually his older brother Keith.
 Keith himself is very disturbed by the idea, as he remembers that Francis often covered up for his pranks when they were kids and recognizes the very unhealthy patterns immediately.

 Voiced by: Moegi Nishizawa (Japanese), Juan Navarro (European Spanish)

-- Rebel Prince: All we know is that he walked out on the family after the death of the Countess aka his and Francis's mother.
+- Rebel Prince: All that's known about him is that he walked out on the family after the death of the Countess aka his and Francis's mother.

-- Walking Spoiler: And if you want to know who he actualy is, see Black Rose
+- Walking Spoiler: Those who want to know who he actualy is should see Black Rose

 Other noble people